 The WHO verbal autopsy (VA) working group

 A WHO VA working group was established at the first meeting of the WHO Reference Group on Global Health Statistics, 9–10 December 2013.
 This group is chaired by Daniel Chandramohan of the London School of Hygiene and Tropical Medicine.
 It brings together experts in this field, and it has agreed upon the WHO verbal autopsy Instrument 2014 for data collection in countries, based on the recent experiences.
 This instrument will be the basis for multiple analytical methods including physician-based diagnosis, InterVA, Tariff and others.
 The group will further address data sharing, the development of standardized data sets, methods for validation of verbal autopsy analysis, and reference definitions for causes of death of interest to ensure consistency with ICD classification rules.

 Try the online 2014 WHO verbal autopsy instrument

 Release Candidate 1

-The tool will evolve based on users’ feedback and further evidence from the field.
-The users are asked to share the information collected in their verbal autopsy (VA) in a way that allows assessment of validity and feasibility of the questions in the field.
+The tool will evolve in the future, based on users’ feedback and further evidence from the field.
+The users are asked to share the information collected in their verbal autopsy in a way that allows assessment of validity and feasibility of the questions in the field.